Skip to main content

 For example, if I share a link on Twitter, it will replace that link with Twitter’s own tracking URL that requires redirection through Twitter’s platform.
 The same is true for videos (and all files for that matter): you can’t simply attach a file to a tweet and share it.
 There are ways to download videos from Twitter, but Twitter makes it as hard as possible for you to do that.

-Who’s winning? #
+Who’s Winning? #

 Without question the biggest winners are the platforms.
 They’re optimized for stickiness, and the effect has been unquestionably powerful.
 It’s like going to the grocery store and being allowed to buy as much ice cream as you want, but there are only two flavours available: chocolate or vanilla.
 All other flavours are bad.